Photo: Feng Hai

 Essential Albums for Collectors

 Start with the Basics: Begin with Jarre's most famous albums before venturing into rarer territory.
 While every Jarre album has its merits, some albums are considered essential for any serious collection: All studio albums, live albums and compilation albums, preferably French editions.
-French editions may have other titles (in French) than most countries, for example Les Chants Magnétiques (Magnetic Fields) and En attendant Cousteau (Waiting for Cousteau).

 In general